 It's important to consider the pros and cons of franchising your business before you commit your time and resources.
-Franchising can be a great way to expand your business, but it's a big decision, and you'll only succeed with a 100 percent focused effort.
+Franchising can be a great way to expand your business, but it's a big decision, and you'll only succeed if you put in 100% focused effort.

 When discussing the advantages of franchising for the franchisor, it makes sense to discuss the advantages available to the franchisee as well.
 This is because many advantages for one are also considered advantages for the other.
-So even though the following list specifies the advantages to the franchisor or the franchisee, most are generally held to be advantages for both:
+Although the following list specifies the advantages to the franchisor or the franchisee, most are generally held to be advantages for both:

 - There's potential for rapid expansion with minimum capital expenditures.